ceyxasm/brain-child/README.md

 # brain-child
-> bcryt nodejs which was used to hash the password has been deprecated
+> bcrypt nodejs which was used to hash the password has been deprecated

 > under further improvement